engineering-enlightenment/efficient-identification-primes/README.md

 Ideally, we will have a single symbol to refer to each of the eight codes, instead of three symbols linked together in a sequence.
 We want one digit instead of three to avoid confusion and because we do not want the symbol for a code to be broken apart.

 We can have a single symbol for each of the eight codes by using 24 as our number base.
 When a number base requires symbols beyond the usual set (0 - 9), the additional numbers are represented by something else that is already available to write and type, such as letters.
-For base 24, the number 10 is represented by A and the sequence continues until 23 which is represented by N.
+For base 24, the number 10 is represented by A and the sequence continues until 23 which is represented by N. The notation B24 is used to refer to the last digit of a number translated into base 24 and the value can be attached after a colon, such as B24:7 which is notation for a base 24 value of 7.

 | Number | B3:6:8 Code | B24 Code |
 | ----------- | ----------- | ----------- |